 Back to my original question: What have you got to lose by giving collaborative audit report writing a try?

-At the end of my presentation at the DIIR Congress last November in Munich, every single auditor in the room agreed: There is no risk.
+At the end of my presentation at the DIIR Congress in November 2019 in Munich, every single auditor in the room agreed: There is no risk.

 If you want to find out if this process might work for your team, please get in touch.
-I’m happy to help.
+We’re happy to help.

 Wishing you every success in your (agile) audit report writing.

 P.S.
 Need training for you or your team?
-Contact me for in-house training, or for an open workshop in June, use this code to get 30% off: TracieIntAT2019
+Contact us for in-house training, or for a workshop in 2020

 Up Your Impact!